MIRTAZAPINE SANDOZ® ODT 15, 30 & 45

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think you or anyone else may have taken too much MIRTAZAPINE SANDOZ® ODT.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take too many MIRTAZAPINE SANDOZ® ODT tablets, you may feel drowsy, dizzy, confused, agitated, have increased heart rate or lose consciousness.
+If you take too many MIRTAZAPINE SANDOZ® ODT tablets, you may feel drowsy, dizzy, confused and agitated.

 While you are taking MIRTAZAPINE SANDOZ® ODT